 4. Don’t buy apple tea.

-I do not mean to offend apple tea lovers, but it is far from being the best beverage I have ever had, and that powder the tea is made of looks totally artificial.
+I am one of those people who loves tea: waiters in Istanbul ask me if I am Russian when I order it 🙂 After hearing so much about the Turkish apple tea, I decided to try it.
+Well, no offence to apple tea lovers, but it is far from being the best beverage I have ever had.
+And that powder the tea is made of looks totally artificial.
 Better buy authentic Turkish tea: I think Çaykur is the most popular one of them.

 5. Don’t buy everything you see on the bazaars.